 5) Draft Your Small Business Plan

-Whether you’re planning on fixing computers out of your garage or obtaining permits for your blueprinted coffee house, every entrepreneurial pursuit needs a business plan.
+Whether you’re planning on fixing computers out of your garage, obtaining permits for your blueprinted coffee house or coming up with a proprietary website tool for a financial company, every entrepreneurial pursuit needs a business plan.
 Think of a business plan as a written guideline for someone who’s interested in either investing, purchasing from, or working for your small business.
 Start with your mission statement and continue to outline any financial dynamics you have, such as startup costs and projected sales.
 Overall, make sure your business plan provides a thorough description for detailing your product or service, along with defining your goals and expectations for your hobby-turned-business.

 6) Craft Your New Company's Brand